Choral Evensong (BBC): History

+Regional radio stations began broadcasting ad-hoc evensongs from 1924: the earliest relay was from Llandaff Cathedral on Sunday 16 March 1924, and was broadcast on 5WA Cardiff, Wales’s first BBC radio station.
+These local broadcasts contined for the next two and a half years, with stations from Birmingham, Sheffield, Nottingham, Belfast, Newcastle and many others taking part.

-The first edition was relayed by the British Broadcasting Company from Westminster Abbey on 7 October 1926.
-The programme continued on the BBC Home Service, later BBC Radio 4, until 8 April 1970, when it moved to BBC Radio 3.
+The first national edition of Choral Evensong was relayed by the British Broadcasting Company from Westminster Abbey on 7 October 1926.
+For the first four years all the programmes came live from Westminster Abbey.
+York Minster joined the roster from 1931, and Norwich and Exeter cathedrals from 1933.
+After that more were added every year.
+But York withdrew from 1940 until 1949, following criticism by a BBC producer to Sir Edward Bairstow over the quality of his choir.
+From 1939 until 1942 the locations of wartime live broadcasts were not revealed due to security concerns.

-In 1970 the programme was reduced to just one broadcast per month, but the BBC received 2,500 letters of complaint, and weekly transmissions were resumed on 1 July of that same year.
+Beginning on the National Programme, Choral Evensong was moved in the 1960s to the early evenings on the BBC Home Service and later to BBC Radio 4 until 8 April 1970, when it moved to BBC Radio 3.
+That year the programme was reduced to just one broadcast per month, but the BBC received 2,500 letters of complaint, and weekly transmissions were resumed on 1 July of that same year.
+There was a temporary return to Radio 4 in the late 1970s, then a permanent return to Radio 3 in 1981.

 In 2007 the live broadcast was switched to Sundays, which again caused protests.
 The live transmission returned to Wednesdays in September 2008, with a recorded repeat on Sunday afternoons at approximately the same time.
 Choral Evensong forms part of Radio 3's religious programming remit, although non-religious listeners have also campaigned for its retention.

 Its 80th and 90th anniversary programmes were celebrated live from Westminster Abbey, with services on 11 October 2006 and 28 September 2016 respectively.

+Archives

+As was common practice, the BBC did not preserve recordings of Choral Evensong before 1990.
+Colin Brownlee created the Archive of Recorded Church Music in the mid 2000s to collect recordings made over the years by members of the public.
+The earliest recording recovered so far (on 78rpm discs) comes from Derby Cathedral on 21 January 1947.